Seducción (Jennifer Peña album)

-Seducción (English: Seduction) is the sixth studio album recorded by Mexican-American Jennifer Peña, It was released by Univision Music on May 18, 2004 (see 2004 in music).
+Seducción (English: Seduction) is the sixth studio album recorded by Mexican-American recording artist Jennifer Peña, The album was released by Univision Records on May 18, 2004 (see 2004 in music).
 This effort debuted at number one on the Billboard Top Latin Albums chart.

-History
+Background

 This recording reteamed the singer with Rudy Pérez, Kike Santander and offered new production by Emilio Estefan, Jr. "Vivo y Muero En Tu Piel" was selected as the lead single, and peaked at number one in the Hot Latin Tracks charts, her second single to do so.
 Seducción was released in a traditional CD package format and also as a CD/DVD combo which included the original track listing and a DVD with documentary, music videos and a picture gallery.
 The album was received well selling over 300,000, being certified multi-platinum by the RIAA.
 On this production, Jennifer Peña became a contributing producer for the first time on the tracks "Ya Verás" and "Si Yo Me Vuelvo A Enamorar".
 It was once again executive produced by José Behar, head of Univision Music Group.
 Heavy promotion followed the album which included stops in Central America, South America and all across the United States and Puerto Rico.

 The success of this album led to many nominations for the Billboard Latin Music Award, including: Latin Pop Album of the Year for the album, and Latin Pop Airplay Track of the Year, Tropical Airplay Track of the Year and Regional Mexican Airplay Track of the Year for the first single "Vivo y Muero en Tu Piel".
 Also Jennifer received the Premio Lo Nuestro for Female Entertainer of the Year.